 A Remanufactured Module, also known in short as a “Reman”, is a pre-manufactured module which might or might not have seen prior use in a vehicle, that has been brought to a like-new condition both physically (in appearance) and electronically (module functionality).
 Remans are put through our rigorous remanufacturing process that involves a thorough circuit analysis, component testing, replacement of all dated electronic components with new ones that meet current automotive operational standards, communication tests, re-programming where necessary, and refurbishment of the module shell to a like-new state.
-All our Remans are backed by our exceptional Reman Lifetime Warranty Services for your peace of mind.
+Our Remans are backed by our exceptional Lifetime-Warranty (1-year on diesel) for your peace of mind.

 Each control module need is unique to the customer’s circumstances, time & budget constraints, the vehicle in question, and the extent of damage sustained or issues pertaining to the concerned module.
 Call us today to talk to one of our friendly and knowledgable technicians who will help you find the best solution to your specific needs.
 Click here to read more about the Rebuild & Return (R&R) process vs. purchasing a remanufactured module.